-1 The Presiding Colleges of the Councils shall reach their decisions by joint deliberation in camera.
-The granting of authorisation in terms of Article 18 requires the agreement at least five members.

-2 Authorisation to suspend postal and telecommunications secrecy may only be granted if the relevant authority has ordered surveillance to be carried out in accordance with Article 7 of the Federal Act of 6 October 200024 on the Surveillance of Post and Telecommunications.
+- The Presiding Colleges of the Councils shall reach their decisions by joint deliberation in camera.
+The granting of authorisation in terms of Article 18 requires the agreement at least five members. - Authorisation to suspend postal and telecommunications secrecy may only be granted if the relevant authority has approved the order for surveillance to be carried out.